Edgworthy History, Family Crest & Coats of Arms

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Edgworthy are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Edgworthy include: Edgeworth, Edgworth, Edgeware, Edgeworthe and others.

 Early Notables of the Edgworthy family (pre 1700)

-More information is included under the topic Early Edgworthy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Edgworthy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Edgworthy family to Ireland

 Some of the Edgworthy family moved to Ireland, but this topic is not covered in this excerpt.